Black Versace dress of Angelina Jolie

-Angelina Jolie wore a black dress on February 26, 2012, to the 84th Academy Awards at the Hollywood and Highland Center, where she presented the Academy Award for Best Original Screenplay.
+American actress Angelina Jolie wore a black dress on February 26, 2012, to the 84th Academy Awards at the Hollywood and Highland Center, where she presented the Academy Award for Best Adapted Screenplay.
 Jolie's gown was styled by Jen Rade and created by Versace, a frequent dresser of Jolie on the red carpet.
 The strapless velvet piece gained praise from media publications, and is considered one of the most memorable dresses in fashion history.
 The look also spurred several internet memes surrounding Jolie's posing, and became a significant moment in pop culture.

 Background and design

+In the 2000s black dresses were a frequent choice of Jolie who has also a long relationship with Versace.
+In 2005, Jolie wore a plunging Versace black leather gown for the Mr. & Mrs. Smith premiere.
+The gown featured a sheer black neckline trim and lining that billowed from a thigh-high slit, as well as long vertical seams down the front and an open back with two crisscrossed straps.
+That dress became widely considered one of Jolie’s best choices.

 Jolie attended the 2012 Academy Awards alongside then-fiancée Brad Pitt, who was nominated for the Best Actor accolade following his performance in Moneyball (2011).
 Jolie was regarded to be a trendsetter on the red carpet, and was attributed to awards season trends of light and "icy" colours after her white Versace gown at the 2012 Golden Globes.
 She was interpreted to have dressed more conservatively since her directorial debut in the film In the Land of Blood and Honey (2011); after choosing more serious hues during previous award shows in 2012, The Hollywood Reporter speculated Jolie choosing something bolder or colorful for the Oscars.
 Jolie originally had a "more complicated" dress in mind, but preferred the black gown as she felt more comfortable and more like herself.
 The dress was custom-made by Versace, a frequent collaborator of Jolie's, and was styled by Jen Rade.
 Jolie reportedly made the decision by labelling pieces of paper with the choices and picking them out of a hat with her family.

 The dress is a strapless black deep velvet gown, with sculptural neckline ruffles, a bustle, two diamond clips, a wraparound belt around an asymmetrical bodice, and a dramatic thigh-high slit.
 Jolie paired the look with simple accessories, including a voluminous wave hairstyle, red lipstick, Neil Lane jewelry, a clutch by Jaime Mascaro, and peep-toe platform heels by Salvatore Ferragamo.
 Pitt wore a complementary black tuxedo by Tom Ford.
 Jolie and Pitt were one of the last arrivals on the red carpet preceding the ceremony, with Jolie being photographed posing with a hand on her hip and an "exaggerated leg pop".
-During the Oscars, Jolie presented the Academy Award for Best Original Screenplay while wearing the gown.
+During the Oscars, Jolie presented the Academy Award for Best Adapted Screenplay while wearing the gown.
 She posed similarly onstage, prompting winners Alexander Payne, Jim Rash and Nat Faxon, writers of The Descendants (2011), to mimic her pose while accepting the statuette.